TWG Global

-TWG Global Holdings, LLC is an American multinational conglomerate holding company with headquarters in Chicago and New York City.
-It is run by Guggenheim Partners co-founder and CEO Mark Walter, and investor and businessman Thomas Tull, as an investment partnership to explore new business opportunities with AI.
+TWG Global Holdings, LLC is an American multinational conglomerate holding company with headquarters in New York City and Chicago.
+The corporation is led by Guggenheim Partners co-founder and CEO Mark Walter and investor and corporate executive Thomas Tull.
+It is sometimes referred to as the Mark Walter Group, or the The Walter Group in media reports, but is not related to the Canadian company called the Walter Group.

 History

-TWG Global was founded by Guggenheim Partners co-founder and CEO Mark Walter as an investment vehicle and holdings company for his various investments in multiple industries.
-Thomas Tull joined the group as co-chairman in 2025, after running a separate holding group, Tulco, which has been investing and building AI and machine learning tools since 2018.
+TWG Global was founded by Guggenheim Partners co-founder and CEO Mark Walter as an investment vehicle and holdings company for his investments in multiple industries such as insurance, AI technologies, sports, entertainment, corporate finance, and more.
+Walter owns 21% of the company as of November 2024.
+Thomas Tull joined the group as co-chairman in 2025, after running AI and machine learning focused holding group Tulco.

-TWG is a conglomerate invested in seven different industries which include; financial services, insurance, artificial intelligence, technology, sports and entertainment, energy and merchant banking.
+TWG is a conglomerate invested in seven different industries which include; financial services, insurance, artificial intelligence and other technology, sports and entertainment, energy and merchant banking.

-Walter is the chief executive officer and co-chairman of TWG alongside Thomas Tull, who also serves as co-chairman.
-Walter owns 21% of the company.

 Artificial intelligence

 TWG Global was created to form partnerships and make investments in artificial intelligence.

 In February 2025, TWG Global became one of six founding corporate members in the Generative AI Impact Consortium at MIT.

-In March 2025, TWG Global partnered with Palantir Technologies to create more commercial AI tools that can be used across financial services companies, including retail customers at small banks.
-TWG has been using the Palantir software since 2024, and expects to show financial and insurance partners how the centralized AI system can be used more successfully than multiple outside plug-ins.
+In March 2025, TWG Global partnered with Palantir Technologies to create commercial AI tools for financial services companies.
+In May 2025, xAI joined the partnership with TWG and Palantir.

-In May 2025, XAI joined the partnership with TWG and Palantir, which will introduce new models and computing capability into the goal of establishing AI capabilities across financial services.

 Financial services

-TWG owns multiple financial services companies under its subsidiary Delaware Life Holdings, LLC including Group 1001 Insurance.
-TWG is affiliated with Guggenheim Partners (Guggenheim Investments and Guggenheim Securities), as they are the primary source of investment capital for the company.
+TWG owns multiple financial services companies under its subsidiary Delaware Life Holdings, LLC, including Group 1001 Insurance and Guggenheim Partners (Guggenheim Investments and Guggenheim Securities).

-In April 2025, the Mubadala Investment Company, a sovereign wealth fund from Abu Dhabi, committed $10 billion of new investment into TWG Global as part of a new alliance between the two groups.
+In April 2025, Abu Dhabi sovereign wealth fund Mubadala Investment Company and TWG Global formed a partnership, with TWG Global purchasing a 5% stake of Mubadala Capital and Mubadala Capitala committing a $10 billion syndicated investment in TWG Global.

 Sports

-In 2012, Guggenheim Baseball Management bought the Los Angeles Dodgers of the Major League Baseball for $2.15 billion..
+In 2012, Guggenheim Baseball Management bought the Los Angeles Dodgers of the Major League Baseball for $2.15 billion.
 In 2014, Sparks LA Sports bought the Los Angeles Sparks of the Women's National Basketball Association.

-In 2022, BlueCo bought the Chelsea F.C. of the Premier League.
-In 2023, BlueCo bought RC Strasbourg Alsace of the4 Ligue 1.
+In 2022, BlueCo bought Chelsea F.C. of the Premier League.
+In 2023, BlueCo bought RC Strasbourg Alsace of the Ligue 1.

 In 2025, Walter bought a majority stake of the Los Angeles Lakers of the National Basketball Association at a $10 billion team valuation.